jacobgil/pcc/README.md

 ```

-## PCC as a standalone DR method with high global structure preservation, and competitive local structure.
+## PCC as a standalone DR method with a multi task objective

 This optimizes a local structure preservation multi task objective that tries to predict which clusters points belong to,
 as well as global structure preservation loss that maximizes corerlations between distances of all points to sampled reference points.